-- AS 2159 Piling Design and installation. - (f) Concrete construction (including reinforced and prestressed concrete): - AS 3600 Concrete structures. - (g) Masonry (including masonry-veneer, unreinforced masonry and reinforced masonry): - AS 3700 Masonry structures except that AS 1170.4 (2007) must be used to determine earthquake actions. - (h) Composite steel and concrete: - AS 2327.1 Composite construction in structural steel and concrete. - (i) Glazed assemblies: - (i) AS 2047 for the following glazed assemblies in an external wall: - (A) Windows excluding those listed in (ii). - (B) Sliding doors with a frame. - (C) Adjustable louvres. - (D) Window walls with one piece framing. - (ii) AS 1288 for all glazed assemblies not covered by (i) and the following glazed assemblies: - (A) All glazed assemblies not in an external wall. - (B) Hinged doors, including French doors and bi-fold doors. - (C) Revolving doors. - (D) Fixed louvres. - (E) Skylights, roof lights and windows in other than the vertical plane. - (F) Sliding doors without a frame. - (G) Windows constructed on site and architectural one-off windows, which are not design tested in accordance with AS 2047. - (H) Second-hand windows, re-used windows, recycled windows and replacement windows. - (I) Heritage windows. - (J) Glazing used in balustrades and sloping overhead glazing.
+- AS 2159 Piling Design and installation. - (f) Concrete construction (including reinforced and prestressed concrete): - AS 3600 Concrete structures. - (g) Masonry (including masonry-veneer, unreinforced masonry and reinforced masonry): - AS 3700 Masonry structures. - (h) Composite steel and concrete: - AS 2327.1 Composite construction in structural steel and concrete. - (i) Glazed assemblies: - (i) AS 2047 for the following glazed assemblies in an external wall: - (A) Windows excluding those listed in (ii). - (B) Sliding doors with a frame. - (C) Adjustable louvres. - (D) Window walls with one piece framing. - (ii) AS 1288 for all glazed assemblies not covered by (i) and the following glazed assemblies: - (A) All glazed assemblies not in an external wall. - (B) Hinged doors, including French doors and bi-fold doors. - (C) Revolving doors. - (D) Fixed louvres. - (E) Skylights, roof lights and windows in other than the vertical plane. - (F) Sliding doors without a frame. - (G) Windows constructed on site and architectural one-off windows, which are not design tested in accordance with AS 2047. - (H) Second-hand windows, re-used windows, recycled windows and replacement windows. - (I) Heritage windows. - (J) Glazing used in balustrades and sloping overhead glazing.

-The reference to heritage windows in 3.11.6(i)(ii)(I) is intended to apply to windows in heritage buildings.
+The reference to heritage windows in 3.11.6(i)(ii)(l) is intended to apply to windows in heritage buildings.
 The method of determining a heritage building is normally covered by the relevant State or Territory authority.